 A new Digital Conversion Station gives patrons the opportunity to convert some forms of older media into digital formats.
-You can digitize any of the following formats into a digital media file.
+You can digitize any of the formats listed below into a digital media file.
 From there, you can burn the file onto a CD/DVD or save to a flash drive.
-Watch our video for more information, or read below.
+Watch our video for more information or read below.

 What you can convert:

 - Audio Cassette Tapes

 - Photo Negatives: 155, 127, 126 & 110

 - Vinyl Records: 33s, 45s & 78s